-If any of our product candidates are approved and we or our collaborators are found to have improperly promoted off-label uses of those products, we may become subject to significant liability.
-The FDA and other regulatory authorities strictly regulate the promotional claims that may be made about prescription products, such as our product candidates, if approved.
+If we or our collaborators are found to have improperly promoted off-label uses of approved products, including VOWST or any of our product candidates that may be approved in the future, we may become subject to significant liability.
+The FDA and other regulatory authorities strictly regulate the promotional claims that may be made about prescription products, such as VOWST and our product candidates, if approved.
 In particular, a product may not be promoted for uses that are not approved by the FDA or such other regulatory authorities as reflected in the product's approved labeling.
-If we receive marketing approval for a product candidate, physicians may nevertheless prescribe it to their patients in a manner that is inconsistent with the approved label.
+The current FDA-approved indication for VOWST is limited to prevent the recurrence of CDI in individuals 18 years of age and older following antibacterial treatment for recurrent CDI.
+Physicians may nevertheless prescribe VOWST or a product candidate that is approved in future, if any, to their patients in a manner that is inconsistent with the approved label.
 If we or our collaborators are found to have promoted such off-label uses, we may become subject to significant liability.
 The U.S. federal government has levied large civil and criminal fines against companies for alleged improper promotion of off-label use and has enjoined several companies from engaging in off-label promotion.
 The FDA has also requested that companies enter into consent decrees or permanent injunctions under which specified promotional conduct is changed or curtailed.
-If we cannot successfully manage the promotion of our product candidates, if approved, we could become subject to significant liability, which would materially adversely affect our business and financial condition.
+If we cannot successfully manage the promotion of VOWST or of our product candidates, if approved, we could become subject to significant liability, which would materially adversely affect our business and financial condition.